Fetal Echocardiography

 cardiologist, maternal-fetal medicine specialist, obstetrician, or radiologist does

 fetal echo.
-In general, the steps include:
+In general, here is what happens:

 - You will lie on an exam table.
 You

-won’t likely need to change your clothes.
+probably won’t need to change your clothes.

-- The healthcare provider will put gel
+- The health care provider will put gel

 on your belly.